shauninman/MinUI-Legacy-Trimui-Model-S/src/MinUI/readme.txt

 ----------------------------------------
 Thanks

-To eggs for his early and frequent hacking and porting, figuring out the LCD initialization code, the screen tearing patch, under- and over-clocking, the list continues to grow every day, but above all for sharing these discoveries.
+To eggs for his early and frequent hacking and porting, LCD initialization code, screen tearing patch, under- and over-clocking; the list continues to grow every day, but above all for sharing these constant discoveries.

+Check out eggs' releases: https://www.dropbox.com/sh/5e9xwvp672vt8cr/AAAkfmYQeqdAalPiTramOz9Ma?dl=0

 To neonloop for putting together the Trimui buildroot and discovering that the device shipped with adbd, which together turned hacking on the device into developing for the device, literally overnight.

+Check out neonloop's repos: https://git.crowdedwood.com

-And to the entire Retro Game Handhelds Trimui Model S and dev community for their enthusiasm and encouragement.
+And to the entire Retro Game Handhelds Trimui Model S and dev Discord community for their enthusiasm and encouragement.

+Checkout the channel on the Retro Game Handhelds Discord: https://discord.com/channels/529983248114122762/780563189434941460